Africa Oxford Health Innovation Platform

 How to apply

-The 2022 call for applications for the Health Innovation and Entrepreneurship Scheme is now open.
+The 2023 call for applications for the Health Innovation and Entrepreneurship Scheme is now closed.